What is the Extended Studies Program (ESP)?

 The Extended Studies Program (ESP) at the University of Texas at San Antonio (UTSA) allows non-UTSA students the opportunity to enroll in selected regular undergraduate curriculum courses on a space-available basis.

-With a simplified registration process, ESP students enjoy a one-stop registration process administered by the Office of Extended Education.
-Extended Education staff will assist students with all aspects of this process, to include obtaining a "class seat" from individual instructors.
+With a simplified registration process, ESP enrollees enjoy a one-stop registration process administered by the Office of Extended Education.
+Extended Education staff will assist participants with all aspects of this process, to include obtaining a "class seat" from individual instructors.
 The decision for admission into a particular course belongs to the course instructor.

 ESP is intended for individuals seeking personal and professional development, or for individuals seeking a certificate in a particular discipline sponsored by a UTSA academic department.
 No degree may be earned through this program.

-ESP students pay UTSA regular resident or non–resident tuition.
+ESP participants pay UTSA regular resident or non–resident tuition.
 Additional ESP fees include registration, parking, "Friends of the Library" card, transcript fees, and other applicable course related fees.

 UTSA policies and regulations regarding courses will apply to all ESP students.

-- ESP students are enrolled to UTSA and categorized as transient students.
-Students will not receive a valid UTSA ID card.
+- ESP participants are enrolled to UTSA and categorized as transient students.
+Participants will not receive a valid UTSA ID card.

 - The program is not available to regular (matriculated) UTSA students.
 Students may not cancel their admission to UTSA for purposes of attending ESP.